 Using your Advisor log-in to Campus Connect, verify the following with students during their appointment:

 - Look for missing chapel credits from previous semesters.
+Have students contact the Dean of Spiritual Life to make-up chapel credits.

 - Use student’s degree audit, supplemented by transcripts for course selection.
 Especially for Srs, Jrs and Sophomores, be mindful of the 4-year course rotations provided by the departments so that you enroll the student in a required course that may not be offered again before his/her anticipated graduation date.